Skip to content

 What is adventure and wanderlust, really?
 I can tell you one thing: it’s not scrolling through Instagram and spending time in front of a screen.
 At least, not always.

-I’ve noticed something that tends to happen to me when I travel, and it revolves around the thing you’re reading this on: screens.
+I’ve noticed something that tends to happen to me when I travel, and it revolves around the thing you’re reading this on: a screen.
 Social media has a habit of taking us out of the moment and sucking us into an endless stream of content.

 I’m not a huge social media poster.
 I spend time scrolling, looking at memes or videos, but I don’t usually post a lot.
-(Though I do have several accounts for this blog that I try to frequently post on.)
-When I notice that I’m on social media too much, I usually delete it off of my phone for a while.
+(Apart from the socials for this blog.)
+When I notice that I’m on social media too much, constantly getting drawn into the onslaught of unnecessary information and unimportant drama, I delete such apps off of my phone for a while.

 My Experience

 When I travel, I often bring plenty of things to do, especially in preparation for long flights or road trips.
-I pack books, my laptop, my Switch with a bunch of games, and just download music on my phone.
-I never know what I’m actually going to want to do during downtime.
+I pack books, my laptop, my Nintendo Switch with a bunch of games, and even just download music on my phone.
+I never know what I’m actually going to want to do during all that downtime.
 So I bring everything.
 And I usually don’t use any of it.

 Usually on a flight I end up playing games or reading.
 When I can, I look out the window at the landscape far below me.
-On road trips I usually just end up listening to music or an audiobook while I drive or look out the window.
+On road trips I just end up listening to music or an audiobook while I drive or look out the window.
 I want to see every little thing around me.
-I hate driving or riding at night for this exact reason.
+I have less fun traveling at night for this exact reason, but that also has its own charm to it when you’re in a city.

 Here’s an example: When I was in Belize, I fell out of my routine of reading before bed every night, because I was usually too tired or busy with other things and wanted to spend time talking to my new friends.
 At the same time, though, if I had idle time, I just couldn’t find any enjoyment in games.
 Not for a lack of trying, either.
 I was opening Minecraft and several other games trying to find something that piqued my interest.
 None of them did.